 An applied perspective on learning sciences and instruction, including behavioral, information-processing, cognitive load, situated, meaningful, motivational, constructivist, and social cognitive learning views and their relation to instructional design.

 PSY 682 - Cognition and Instruction II (3)

-Prerequisite: PSY 681 or PSY 540.
 Assumes basic knowledge of cognitive and instructional theory.
 Focuses on research in development, cognition and instruction, subject matter, and social and cultural contexts of learning.